Part of the Check 'n Go chain · locations

 Visit Check `n Go

-Check 'n Go is best for employed borrowers with steady income and bad or no credit who need emergency cash within 1-2 days and prefer working with a physical storefront.
+Check 'n Go is profile signals for employed borrowers with steady income and bad or no credit researching emergency-cash options within 1-2 days and prefer working with a physical storefront.
 The main caveat is that payday loans are expensive high-cost debt products with triple-digit APRs; while extended payment plans offer some relief, borrowers should explore lower-cost alternatives (credit union PALs, employer advances, or payment plans from billers) before pursuing a payday loan.

-• Employed individuals with bad or no credit who need emergency cash in 1-2 days and have a steady paycheck
+• Employed individuals with bad or no credit researching emergency-cash options in 1-2 days and have a steady paycheck

 • Unbanked consumers who can access a checking account and prefer in-person service with staff support